The plan to boycott Chinese imports is neither practical nor is it in the Indian national interest.

 The important thing here is to distinguish what is in India’s national interest.
 If we define our national interest as the greatest good (higher income) for the greatest number of people, then import substitution would just not work.
-Imported products allows consumers from all income levels the ability to consume these products at lower prices and retailers to maximise on their sales.
+Imported products allow consumers from all income levels the ability to consume these products at lower prices and retailers to maximise their sales.

 How do you respond to the Chinese actions in the UN, then?
 It is a political problem and largely needs a political resolution.
 If we were to impose trade sanctions against each country that has mildly annoyed India in the geopolitical realm, we would be left with no one to trade with.
 The US has traditionally given monetary aid to Pakistan despite Pakistan’s unwillingness to curb home grown terrorism.
 Can we afford to not trade with the US?
-Saudi Arabia and other middle Eastern economies fund Pakistan’s terrorism directly or indirectly.
+Saudi Arabia and other Middle Eastern economies fund Pakistan’s terrorism directly or indirectly.
 Can we afford to stop importing oil from these countries?

 Finally, is this dependence on China for imports good?
 Perhaps not.
 As of now, we do not have a comparative advantage in producing the goods that we import from China.
-However, with the right policies, we can produce some of these items or contribute a greater amount in the global production value chain.
+However, with the right policies, we can produce some of these items or contribute a greater amount to the global production value chain.
 For that, we need to improve our productivity, free up labour laws, reform land acquisition policies, fix our credit system, and so on.